Control of vertex probability via edge-weight modulation in continuous-time quantum walks

 \section{Probing decoherence}

-The time evolution of the quantum walk state driven by the adjacency operator $A_{mn+1}$ studied so far here is unitary.
-Then, such a walk behaves as a closed system, and its evolution is coherent.
-However, noise or fluctuations under experimental conditions can affect the state and change the probabilities.
-To assess the response in the central vertex of our model under the influence of dissipation, scattering, and dephasing \cite{sett2019Zero}, we use the quantum stochastic walk model \cite{whitfield2010quantum,falloon2017qswalk} by evolving the quantum state through the following Lindblad equation,
+The time evolution considered so far is unitary, with the quantum walk driven by the adjacency operator $A_{mn+1}$ and thus evolving coherently as a closed system.
+In realistic settings, however, noise and fluctuations introduce dissipation, scattering, and dephasing \cite{sett2019Zero}, which modify the state and the resulting vertex probabilities.
+To assess the response at the root vertex in the presence of such effects, we adopt the quantum stochastic walk model as a convenient framework for probing decoherence.
+This formalism interpolates between coherent quantum evolution and classical stochastic dynamics \cite{whitfield2010quantum,falloon2017qswalk}, allowing one to quantify how incoherent processes progressively suppress interference-driven transport features.
+By evolving the density operator via the Lindblad master equation

-where $\omega$ varies from $0$ (completely phase coherent) up to $1$ (incoherent) and establishes an interpolating between the coherent and incoherent terms \cite{whitfield2010quantum}.
-The Lindblad operators $\hat{L}_{k}$ simulate the environmental interactions, describing phase-incoherent scattering between a pair of vertices $i$ and $j$ ($k$ corresponds to a pair $i,j$), i.e., $\hat{L}_{k}=\hat{L}_{i,j}$, such that